To be eligible to receive an assistantship upon entry into a graduate program, the following criteria must be met:

-Assistants receive the following tuition scholarship amounts, per semester, for graduate level course work only:
+Graduate, Teaching, Service, and Athletic Assistants generally receive 9 hour tuition scholarship amounts, per semester, for graduate level course work only.

 All assistants must register each semester for all courses to be paid by tuition scholarship during the regular registration period, and prior to the tuition refund date outlined in the current Schedule of Classes.
 Students who register for additional courses after this time will be held personally responsible for additional tuition and fees.

 NOTE: Assistantships do not pay tuition for courses dropped after the university's tuition refund deadline.
 Tuition for dropped courses will be the responsibility of the student and the student will receive a grade of W for the course.
 Exceptions will be made only for documented extenuating circumstances and will be handled on a case-by-case basis.

 The registration period for graduate students coincides with registration for undergraduate students.

 Your graduate program may have assistantship positions that you may be eligible to fill.
 Your first step to acquire an assistantship should be to contact your own graduate program to inform them of your interest in an assistantship.

 · Select "graduate assistantship" from the position type dropdown menu

 · Select the position you are interested in then complete and submit the application